ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     responses count on quota usage.

   Throttling policy:
-  : This specification does not impose any throttling policy.
+  : This specification does not mandate a specific throttling policy.
     The values published in the headers, including the window size, can be statically or dynamically evaluated.
-    Moreover a different weight may be assigned to different requests.

   Service Level Agreement:
-  : Quota hints provided by the headers do not imply
+  : Conveyed quota hints do not imply any service guarantee.
-    any service guarantee nor that respectful client will be denied service under certain circumstances.
+    Server is free to throttle respectful clients under certain circumstances.

 ## Notational Conventions